w4ester/maryland-outdoor-learning-project-fun/BUILD-PLAN.md

    - Could use JS includes or build step
    - Trade-off: Zero-dependency vs. DRY

-3. **Backend Deployment**
+3. **Backend Deployment** (DECIDED)
-   - Currently designed for Railway/Render/Vercel
+   - Using Docker + Tailscale Funnel for local-first deployment
+   - Container runs on your Mac, Tailscale exposes it securely
    - May need CORS config updates for production domain

 4. **Document Management**